Working with reports

 The report will be available in the selected project in the Reports tab.

-Switching between Evaluation formreports and dialogs
+Switching between an Evaluation form and dialogs

 A report enables you to directly switch to the list of dialogs that meet the criteria specified in the report.
 This way, you can get more details about dialogs and analyze their specifics.